otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-vite-react-1.md

 Implement a feature highlighting the winning squares when a player wins the game.
 When a player wins, the winning squares should be styled with a green background.

+> **Hint on how to solve this task:** You can modify the `calculateGameState` function to return an array of the winning squares when a player wins.
+You can then pass this array to the `Board` component and use it to conditionally style the winning squares.

 ---

 ### Task Five

 Implement a feature that displays the number of wins for each player and the number of draws.
 The wins and draws should be displayed below the game board.

+> **Hint on how to solve this task:** You can use the `useState` hook to manage the number of wins and draws in the `Game` component.
+You can increment the number of wins and draws when a player wins or the game ends in a draw.

 ---